Pizzaworkspace2/Eaglercraft-development-1.14/README.md

 **Note**: The new blocks and items on this client will probably not work on a real Minecraft 1.13+ server that is not eaglercraft only because the ids are no longer numerical after the great flattening in 1.13.
 So stick with eaglercraft for now!

-**Features**: Pandas, looms, barrels, sweet Berries, new title screen.
+**Features**: Pandas, looms, barrels, sweet Berries, new title screen, new textures and skins.

 **Play**: https://pizzaworkspace2.github.io/Minecraft-1.14.4